COMPONENTS OF AN IEP

 English learners (EL), including EL students with disabilities, who have not been enrolled for a full academic year in United States schools may be exempted from one administration of the reading assessment used for AYP reporting (i.e., the Statewide Assessments in Reading).
 All EL students are required to take the math portion of the statewide assessments.

-Determining How Students Participate in Districtwide Assessments
+Determining How Learners Participate in Districtwide Assessments

 - Can participate without accommodations